 Cruising Southeast Asia & The Philippines With Windstar Cruises

 There are two people who love luxury travel even more than I do, and that’s my parents.
-So when they wanted to come over to Bali this year to come visit me, we all decided that we would be fun to explore a new area of Southeast Asia together instead (since they’ve already visited Bali)! – and we all agreed we wanted it to be The Philippines.
-But then I started researching how to travel around the Philippines…..
+So when they wanted to come over to Bali this year to visit me, we all decided that we would be fun to explore a new area of Southeast Asia together instead (since they’ve already visited Bali)! – and we all agreed we wanted it to be The Philippines.
+So I started researching how to travel around the Philippines…..

 Crazy flights, long ferries, 10 hour bus rides, and a whole lot of travel time to get ANYWHERE you wanted.
 It was crazy.